DREMnet: An Interpretable Denoising Framework for Semi-Airborne Transient Electromagnetic Signal: Experiments

 \subsection{Train}

-During training, the DR Block was set to 12, the batch size was set to 32, and AdamW was used as the optimizer with a learning rate of 0.0001.
+During training, the DR block was set to 12, the batch size was set to 32, and AdamW was used as the optimizer with a learning rate of 0.0001.
 The training was conducted for 200 epochs on an Nvidia A6000 GPU.

 We selected three methods for comparative analysis: TEMDnet \cite{chen2020temdnet}, TEMSGnet \cite{deng2024semi}, and TEM1Dformer \cite{pan2023tem1dformer}.
 TEMDnet represents convolutional and fully connected approaches, transforming one-dimensional signals into two-dimensional formats and applying image denoising techniques for noise reduction.
 The authors of TEMDnet have made their code publicly available on GitHub, which we used for training.
 TEMSGnet exemplifies generative methods, using noisy signals as conditional inputs to enable the diffusion model to generate clean signals conditionally.
 We trained TEMSGnet using the code provided by its authors on GitHub.
 TEM1Dformer embodies transformer-based methods that utilize attention mechanisms, employing the vision transformer (ViT) encoder structure in its network architecture.
 Although the authors have not released their code, we replicated their approach based on ViT's code structure and use the settings outlined in their paper during training.
+Specifically, the encoder consists of 24 layers with a hidden dimension of 512, eight attention heads with a head dimension of 64, and an MLP width of 2048.
 Throughout the training process, we ensured that all methods utilized the same dataset and same training costs.
+All other basic settings were kept completely consistent as well.
+Additionally, we selected a traditional method employing wavelet thresholding for a more comprehensive comparison.
+The wavelet basis function was set to Sym6, the number of decomposition levels to four, and the threshold was estimated using the soft-thresholding estimation function \cite{peng2000noising}.

+Fig. \ref{loss} shows the loss curves of the four models during training.
+It can be observed that all four models have converged as the training progresses.

+The training time, GPU memory consumption during training, inference time, and inference throughput of the four models are summarized in Table~\ref{tab:train}.
+Since TEMSGnet is based on a diffusion model, it requires iterative sampling during inference, resulting in the lowest inference throughput.
+DREMnet, on the other hand, involves multiple loss functions, leading to slightly longer training times compared to TEM1Dformer.
+However, after training, DREMnet demonstrates superior performance in inference efficiency.